Skip to main content

 Gibibytes Per Second (GiB/s) to Kilobits Per Second (Kbps) Converter

-Type a value into the Gibibytes Per Second (GiB/s) field to convert to Kilobits Per Second (Kbps).
+Type your transfer speed in the input field to find Kilobits Per Second (Kbps) equivalent of your Gibibyte Per Second (GiB/s) value.
 1 GiB/s = 8,589,935 Kbps, covering both bit-based and byte-based transfer rate units.

 Convert Gibibytes Per Second to Kilobits Per Second